apptainer/apptainer-userdocs/build_env.rst

    $HOME/.singularity/cache/shub

 You can safely delete these directories, or content within them.
-{Singularity} will re-create any directories and data that are needed in future runs.
+{Project} will re-create any directories and data that are needed in future runs.

 You should not add any additional files, or modify files in the cache,